GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Bill Gates*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts